 the line you want as your anchor point:

-You can use any name you like.
+You can use any name you like, as long as it starts with a letter.
 We recommend that you use a short but meaningful name, and use only letters and digits and underscore characters.
 As an example, here’s the tag we used for section two of this very page: